konturio/geocint-runner/DOCUMENTATION.md

 There are a few simple rules, follow them to avoid troubles during the creation of your own pipeline:
 * Don’t create targets with a name which already exists in Makefile from geocint-runner repository, osm-make Makefile from geocint-openstreetmap repository or in your own Makefile;
-* Always add a short comment to your target (explain what hi does) - it’s a requirement;
+* Always add a short comment to your target (explain what it does) - it’s a requirement;
 * Don’t use double quotes in comments;
 * Try to avoid views and materialized views;
 * Complex python scripts should become less complex bash+sql scripts;